TrojanSports - Boogie Ellis has career-best performance to will USC past No. 8 UCLA

 "Did you say how unexpected was it?
 About as unexpected as traffic tomorrow morning on the 405," Cronin quipped.

-Ellis is now averaging a team-high 16.3 points per game for the Trojans while settling in comfortable to the role of team leader and offensive focal point.
+Ellis is now averaging a team-high 16.3 points per game for the Trojans while settling in comfortably to the role of team leader and offensive focal point.

 Meanwhile, Peterson added 16 points and Kobe Johnson contributed 10 points, 5 rebounds, 5 assists and 3 steals as USC (15-6, 7-3 Pac-12) earned its first win over an AP top-10 opponent since 2017 while snapping a three-game losing streak in the rivalry series with the Bruins (17-4, 8-2).